wfraser/backfs/README.md

        - optional: size (in bytes) of the blocks stored in the cache.
          A read resulting in a cache miss will fetch this amount from the backing store.
          If unspecified, the default is 1 MiB (1048576 bytes).

+* `-o rw`
+       - optional: enable read-write mode.
+By default, BackFS operates as a read-only filesystem.
+         This option allows BackFS to function as a write-through cache.

 Requirements
 ------------